rtbsec/EntraFalcon/README.md

 EntraFalcon adjusts the base impact using three kinds of context:

 - **Scope:** Assignments covering the tenant root, management groups, or subscriptions have more impact than assignments on a resource group or individual resource.
-The tenant root receives reserved headroom above the role's base score.
 - **Environment:** Common naming patterns such as `prod`, `prd`, `dev`, `test`, and `uat` help distinguish environments.
 Likely production increases the score, likely nonproduction lowers it, and mixed or unknown names are treated neutrally.
 - **Resources:** Larger scopes receive more weight.
 An individual resource counts as one, while a confirmed empty resource group, subscription, or management group receives a lower score.

 This model helps prioritize Azure role assignments for review.
 If scope or inventory information is missing or incomplete, EntraFalcon keeps that part of the score neutral instead of assuming a lower impact.
-Environment classification is based on names and should be verified by an analyst.

 | Role Name                                                          | Tier-Level | GUID                                   |
 |--------------------------------------------------------------------|------------|----------------------------------------|